 The Contractor shall maintain records of such reports and other related communications issued in writing during the course of Contract performance.

-At the next scheduled meeting after a problem has been identified in writing, the party responsible for resolving the problem shall provide a report setting forth activities taken or to be taken to resolve the problem together with the anticipated completion dates of such activities.
-Any party may recommend alternative courses of action or changes that will facilitate problem resolution.
 The Contract Owner has final authority to approve problem-resolution activities.

 The Agency’s acceptance of a problem report shall not relieve the Contractor of any obligation under this Contract or waive any other remedy.
 The Agency’s inability to identify the extent of a problem or the extent of damages incurred because of a problem shall not act as a waiver of performance or damages under this Contract.